raspberrypilearning/lego-robot-car/en/step_4.md

 --- task ---

 Open up the `bt_car.py` file again, and set up Blue Dot at the top of the file.
-You can also remove the `sleep` import.
+You should also replace the `sleep` import with `from signal import pause`.

 --- code ---
 ---
 language: python
 filename: bt_car.py
 line_numbers: true
-line_number_start:
+line_number_start: 1
-line_highlights: 3,7
+line_highlights: 2,3,7
 ---
 from buildhat import Motor
 from bluedot import BlueDot
+from signal import pause

 motor_left = Motor('A')
 motor_right = Motor('B')
-bd = BlueDot()
+dot = BlueDot()
 --- /code ---

 --- /task ---